 Apigee provides a wealth of information about APIs and best practices for developing and consuming them.
-To get started, see the API Design webcast or download the free eBook Web API Design: Crafting Interfaces that Developers Love.
+To get started, see the API Design webcast or download the free eBook Web API Design: The Missing Link Best Practices for Crafting Interfaces that Developers Love.

 An API proxy is implemented as a set of configuration files, policies, and code that rely on a set of resources provided by Apigee Edge.
 API proxies can be generated and configured using the Apigee Edge management UI, or they can be implemented locally in a text editor or IDE.